valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

             }
     ... some code ...

 As you can see if the VM system is not enabled we allocate just `sizeof(*o)-sizeof(struct redisObjectVM)` of memory.
-Given that the _vm_ field is the last in the object structure, and that this fields are never accessed if VM is disabled, we are safe and Redis without VM does not pay the memory overhead.
+Given that the _vm_ field is the last in the object structure, and that this fields are never accessed if VM is disabled, we are safe and Valkey without VM does not pay the memory overhead.

 The Swap File
 ---

 The next step in order to understand how the VM subsystem works is understanding how objects are stored inside the swap file.
-The good news is that's not some kind of special format, we just use the same format used to store the objects in .rdb files, that are the usual dump files produced by Redis using the `SAVE` command.
+The good news is that's not some kind of special format, we just use the same format used to store the objects in .rdb files, that are the usual dump files produced by Valkey using the `SAVE` command.

 The swap file is composed of a given number of pages, where every page size is a given number of bytes.
-This parameters can be changed in redis.conf, since different Redis instances may work better with different values: it depends on the actual data you store inside it.
+This parameters can be changed in server.conf, since different Valkey instances may work better with different values: it depends on the actual data you store inside it.
 The following are the default values:

     vm-page-size 32
     vm-pages 134217728

-Redis takes a "bitmap" (a contiguous array of bits set to zero or one) in memory, every bit represent a page of the swap file on disk: if a given bit is set to 1, it represents a page that is already used (there is some Redis Object stored there), while if the corresponding bit is zero, the page is free.
+Valkey takes a "bitmap" (a contiguous array of bits set to zero or one) in memory, every bit represent a page of the swap file on disk: if a given bit is set to 1, it represents a page that is already used (there is some Valkey Object stored there), while if the corresponding bit is zero, the page is free.

 Taking this bitmap (that will call the page table) in memory is a huge win in terms of performances, and the memory used is small: we just need 1 bit for every page on disk.
 For instance in the example below 134217728 pages of 32 bytes each (4GB swap file) is using just 16 MB of RAM for the page table.